SpideyBash4116/Aether/README.md

-# Aether
-🌌 Aether Programming Language
+# 🌌 Aether Programming Language
 Aether is a high-level, hybrid programming language designed to combine the explicit declaration and performance-oriented "bones" of Go with the clean syntax and "batteries-included" heart of Python.

-✨ Key Features
+# ✨ Key Features
 Explicit Declaration: Uses the := operator for type-inferred variable creation, preventing accidental global overwrites.

 Indentation-Based Logic: Adopts Python’s clean : and whitespace-aware blocks for better readability.